kriszyp/lmdb-js/README.md

 The database instance is an <a href="https://nodejs.org/dist/latest-v11.x/docs/api/events.html#events_class_eventemitter">EventEmitter</a>, allowing application to listen to database events.
 There is just one event right now:

-`beforecommit` - This event is fired before a batched operation begins to start a transaction to write all queued writes to the database.
-The callback function can perform additional (asynchronous) writes (`put` and `remove`) and they will be included in the transaction about to be performed (this can be useful for updating a global version stamp based on all previous writes, for example).
+`beforecommit` - This event is fired before a transaction finishes/commits.
+The callback function can perform additional (asynchronous) writes (`put` and `remove`) and they will be included in the transaction about to be performed as the last operation(s) before the transaction commits (this can be useful for updating a global version stamp based on all previous writes, for example).
 Using this event forces `eventTurnBatching` to be enabled.
+This can be called multiples times in a transaction, but should always be called as the last operation of a transaction.

 ## LevelUp